Nour-Aldein2/ML_Projects/README.md

 ### Decision Trees and Random Forest

 This notebook explores LendingClub loan data with tree-based models.
 It prepares categorical variables, trains a decision tree and a random forest, and compares classification reports and confusion matrices.
-The project also exposes a realistic modeling issue: high overall accuracy can hide weak minority-class recall.
+The project also illustrates a known modeling issue: aggregate metrics can hide weak minority-class recall.

 Methods used: tree models, ensemble learning, categorical encoding, model comparison, and critical evaluation of imbalanced classification results.